Sanity

 }

-Scenario: I want to have more granular control over how my documents get patched back to my dataset.
+Scenario: I want more granular control over how my documents get patched back to my dataset

-If all the serialization is working to your liking, but you have a different setup for how your document works, you can overwrite that patching logic.
+If all the serialization works to your liking, but you have a different setup for how your document works, you can overwrite that patching logic.

-Scenario: I want to ensure certain fields never get sent to my translators.
+Scenario: I want to ensure specific fields never get sent to my translators

 fields: [{ name: 'categories', type: 'array', localize: false, ... }]